Elethom/homebridge-gree-heatercooler-v2/README.md

 * `address`: Local IP address of the AC unit.
 It has to be connected to local network before using this plugin.
 * `mac`: Physical (MAC) address of the AC unit.
 Required by some AC models, try to set this if you see "Device not found at..." error in the log.
 It must be just lower case letters and/or numbers.
 * `model`, `name`, `serialNumber`: Information of the AC unit.
 Does not affect functions.
-* `minimumTargetTemperature`, `maximumTargetTemperature`: (in °C) Range of target temperature supported by the AC unit.
+* `minimumTargetTemperature`, `maximumTargetTemperature`: (in °C, default to 16-30) Range of target temperature supported by the AC unit.
 May vary depending on your model.
+* `xFan`: (true | false, default to true) Keep the fan running for a while after shutting down from Dry or Cool mode.
+This helps to keep the filter from being damp, which could lead to mold growing on it.
+Recommend to leave on.
-* `fakeSensor`: (true | false) For those models without built-in temperature sensor.
+* `fakeSensor`: (true | false, default to false) For those models without built-in temperature sensor.
 This option enables a fake sensor using target temperature as current.
 Use of this option disables detection of whether AC is actively heating/cooling or being idle at target temperature.
-* `sensorOffset`: (0 or 40) Some models have an offset of 40 on temperature sensor to avoid negative values.
+* `sensorOffset`: (0 or 40, default to 0) Some models have an offset of 40 on temperature sensor to avoid negative values.
 If the temperature shown is abnormally high, set it to `40`.
-* `updateInterval`: (in ms) Interval for refreshing current status of the AC unit.
+* `updateInterval`: (in ms, default to 1000) Interval for refreshing current status of the AC unit.
-* `retryInterval`: (in ms) Retry interval when connnection fails.
+* `retryInterval`: (in ms, default to 5000) Retry interval when connnection fails.

 ### Example